 Parents must notify the school of their child's allergies including food allergies.
+School medication orders must be renewed each year by the physician and the order must be signed on or after July 1.
 An Allergy Action Plan (available online) will need to be completed for any student who may require an EpiPen or AuviQ at school.
+If the student carries an Epi-Pen with them, the physician must state this requirement on the order.

 Due to the life-threatening nature of certain food allergies, it may be necessary to establish a classroom as nut/peanut/other food-free.
 A letter outlining the specific protocol will be sent to parents of the involved homeroom at the beginning of the school year.
 Full cooperation is expected to ensure the safety of children with life-threatening food allergies.